Square Enix’s Tetsuya Nomura comments on Cloud, Sefirot and Sora’s presence in Super Smash Bros. Ultimate – Nintenderos

-We bring an interesting message related to one of the most prominent games in the Nintendo Switch catalog.
+We bring an interesting message related to one of the most outstanding games in the Nintendo Switch catalog.
 We are talking in this case of Super Smash Bros.
 Ultimate.

 We leave you with the message:

 With Sora, we were thinking that the news would generate excitement, so we prepared other announcements related to Kingdom Hearts to coincide with that day.
-We knew that posting any type of message in advance could raise suspicions, so we kept it a secret until the announcement.
+We knew that posting any type of message in advance could raise suspicions, so we kept the secret until the announcement.

 The reaction of the fans exceeded even what I had imagined, so I was extremely happy.
 Sora’s handshake with Mario at the end of the trailer was an element that we insisted on including, so I hope fans noticed and enjoyed it.